aharjula/moodle-qtype_stack/doc/en/Authoring/State.md

     the question for this user in this quiz (or other context).
 If the question uses even one of these all of these will be loaded (i.e. you can name these in a dynamic way and there is no need for static references).
+4. Other scopes do exist but they are less obvious.

 ## Use and modification of state-variables